 We look forward to welcoming you back to our grounds this summer.
 The Hevreh staff, member volunteers, and members of the Reopening Task Force are partnering together to create a safe and comfortable environment for outdoor learning and worship.

 When considering whether to connect virtually or in-person, Hevreh’s Reopening Task Force has always considered three factors: Jewish values; Federal, State, and local regulations; and public health data.
-After reflecting on all three, the Reopening Task Force has established the following guidelines for safe in-person gatherings:

 When & where

 Masks must be worn covering both nose and mouth when moving.
 Those who are immunized may remove their masks once seated.

 Physical distancing of 6 feet must be maintained, although members of the same household may group together.